MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 | Usage Datetime | 	The date and time of when the usage was captured (UTC). |
 | Consumed Quantity | 	Usage of Power Platform requests.  |

-Here is a sample of a detailed usage report:
+Here's a sample of a detailed usage report:

 :::image type="content" source="media/non-licensed-user-report.png" alt-text="Image showing an example of the non-licensed user report." lightbox="media/non-licensed-user-report.png":::